keithalewis/math/vs.md

 _Hint_: Use the properties of real numbers.

-The exercises are the customary axioms for an _abstract vector space_ with scalar multiplication
+The exercises are the axioms for an _abstract vector space_ with scalar multiplication
 ${\RR\times V\to V}$ where ${(a,x)\mapsto ax = xa}$ and binary addition ${V\times V\to V}$
 where ${(x,y)\mapsto x + y}$.